digitalfabrik/entitlementcard/docs/development-setup.md

    |Password|postgres|
    |Database|ehrenamtskarte|
 4. Install JDK8
-5. Run the backend: `./backend/gradlew run` or `.\backend\gradlew.bat run` on Windows
+5. Run the backend: `cd backend && ./gradlew run` or `.\backend\gradlew.bat run` on Windows
-6. Take a look at the martin endpoints: http://localhost:5002/tiles/accepting_stores/index.json and http://localhost:5002/tiles/accepting_stores/rpc/index.json.
+6. Take a look at the martin endpoints: [http://localhost:5002/tiles/accepting_stores/index.json](http://localhost:5002/tiles/accepting_stores/index.json) and [http://localhost:5002/tiles/accepting_stores/rpc/index.json](http://localhost:5002/tiles/accepting_stores/rpc/index.json).
 The data shown on the map is fetched from a hardcoded url and is not using the data from the local martin!
 7. Take a look at the style by viewing the test map: [http://localhost:5002](http://localhost:5002)
-8. Take a look at the backend: http://localhost:7000 (The public version is available at api.ehrenamtskarte.app)
+8. Take a look at the backend: [http://localhost:7000](http://localhost:7000) (The public version is available at api.ehrenamtskarte.app)

 ## Dumping and restoring the database through docker